agro23/pig-latin/README.md

  - Example In: This is a test of the program
  - Example Out: isThay isway away esttay ofway ethay ogrampray

+* Pretty up the sentence

+* Output sentence in pig Latin

 ## Setup/Installation Requirements